arcs-njit-edu/docs/docs/Software/programming/python/conda.md

     df = pd.read_csv('docs/assets/tables/module_wulver.csv')
     # Header values to be added
-    soft = df.query('Software == "Anaconda3" | Software == "Miniconda3"')
+    soft = df.query('Software == "Anaconda3" | Software == "Miniconda3" | Software == "Miniforge3" ')
     print(soft.to_markdown(index=False))
     ```

+!!! important

     Users can use conda after using any of the modules mentioned above.
-Once `Anaconda3` module is loaded, users can create virtual Python environments to manage Python modules.
+Once `Miniforge3` module is loaded, users can create virtual Python environments to manage Python modules.

 ## Create and Activate a Conda Virtual Environment

 Load the Anaconda Module

 ```
-module load Anaconda3
+module load Miniforge3
 ```

 ### Create Environment with `conda`